Trees are a fundamental part of both our urban and rural environment and provide many environmental benefits such as:

 - Tree canopies absorb pollutants to help provide cleaner air

-- They absorb carbon dioxide and reduce urban heat levels, reducing the effect of localised climate change
+- Trees absorb carbon dioxide and reduce urban heat levels, reducing the effect of localised climate change

-- Roots can help prevent soil erosion and run-off and soak up excess rainwater, which decreases the risk of flooding
+- Tree roots can help prevent soil erosion and run-off and soak up excess rainwater, which decreases the risk of flooding

 - Trees provide an ideal habitat for thousands of species of flora and fauna